derangeddk/kdev/README.md

 - add pull through caches to kubernetes setup
 - add check for config change on `kdev up` by installing config as configmap and diffing it
+- add script for adding certificate to trust bundles for eg. Firefox and Chrome
+- add poc for sub-commands
+- support configuring localhost domain